chunkingz/Gateways-Backend/README.md

 ## How to use :bulb:

-Clone the repo by typing the command below into your terminal.
+Run the following commands in a *split* terminal.

+in the first terminal...

 ```
 git clone https://github.com/chunkingz/Gateways-Backend.git